microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 2. To perform a search using the custom search parameter that you just created, first [follow these instructions](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-do-custom-search#test-search-parameters) to test the search parameter.
 Return here when you have finished the process.

-3. Then, you will [run a re-index job](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-run-a-reindex) on your FHIR service to activate the new search parameter.
+3. Then, [run a re-index job](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-run-a-reindex) on your FHIR service to activate the new search parameter.
 You can use the `Reindex` call in the FHIR Search collection to accomplish this.

     _Note: Reindexing can take up to several minutes._